Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 S3 + CloudFront:

-During an unexpected traffic surge from a popular link, the WordPress setup would have crashed.
-S3+CloudFront didn’t notice.
+Under an unexpected traffic surge from a popular link, a WordPress setup would likely buckle, while S3 + CloudFront absorbs it without trouble.

 Real Cost Breakdown